Library Membership

 5.0 Card Replacement

-Lost or damaged library cards will be replaced for a fee of $1.00 for Juvenile Cards and $2.00 for Adult Cards and Internet Access Cards.
+Lost or damaged library cards will be replaced for a fee of $1.00 for Juvenile Cards and $2.00 for Adult Cards.
+Internet Access Cards and Temporary Cards can be replaced free of charge.

 Schedule ‘A’